rhcreynold/workshop-operator-lab-guide/workshops/ansible-for-devops/01-introduction.rst

 - Secure our infrastructure using an approved security baseline like the DISA STIG
 - Deploy the tools we need to use containers and Ansible effectively in our infrastructure, including:

-  * GOGS for git-based version control
+  * :gogs:`GOGS<>` for git-based version control
-  * A container registry to house our custom container images
+  * A :docker_hub:`container registry</registry>` to house your custom container images
-  * Ansible Tower
+  * :tower:`Ansible Tower<>` to provide a central point of automation

 - Deploy production Site B using Ansible playbooks and traditional software RPM packages.
-Site B is a cluster of two RHEL instances on AWS and serving a custom website with ``httpd``.
+Site B is a cluster of two RHEL instances on :aws:`AWS<ec2>` and serving a custom website with ``httpd``.
 - Deploy development Site A using Ansible playbooks.
 Site A will be a cluster of two Amazon instances as well, each running ``httpd`` in containers running a custom website.
 - Deploy and configure Ansible Tower
 - Configure a containerized ``nginx`` load balancer to balance traffic for your development and production clusters
-- Tie all of these resources together in Ansible Tower using a CI/CD workflow
+- Tie all of these resources together in :tower:`Ansible Tower<>` using a CI/CD workflow